arviz-devs/xarray-einstats/README.md

 More einops examples with both `rearrange` and `reduce` at {ref}`einops_tutorial`

+### Other features
+`xarray_einstats` also includes some functions that are not direct wrappers of other libraries. {func}`~xarray_einstats.numba.histogram` for example combines numba, numpy and xarray to provide a vectorized version of `numpy.histogram` that works on DataArrays.

 ## Similar projects
 Here we list some similar projects we know of.
 Note that all of